nginx-proxy/acme-companion/docs/Standalone-certificates.md

 ```

 **Example using DNS-01 verification:**

-In this `web` and `app` generate a vertificate using the default configuration (HTTP-01).
-But `othersite` will perform it's certificate generation using DNS-01.
+In this example: `web` and `app` generate a certificate using the global/default configuration.
+However `othersite` will perform it's certificate verification using a specific DNS-01 API configuration.

 ```bash
 LETSENCRYPT_STANDALONE_CERTS=('web' 'app' 'othersite')